3kh0/ext-remover/README.md

 ![image](https://user-images.githubusercontent.com/58097612/191354621-bf7ff072-b9d7-46b5-994a-4d2adbf0e4f3.png)

 Bookmarklet exploit that can force-disable any extension installed on Google Chrome.
-Also known as LTBEEF
+Also known as LTBEEF.

+**DO NOT UPDATE YOUR CHROMEBOOK!
+This exploit might have been patched, so do not update!**

 ## Instructions